Roger Waters of Pink Floyd on Branson’s concert on the Venezuelan-Colombian border and the “humanitarian aid deliveries” of the USA:

 From the point of view of pro-business foreign policy, therefore, mediation between the two fronts in Venezuela is not mutually effective, and unilateral support for the more promising candidate, Juan Guiado, is more effective.
 Kevin Kühnert’s criticism that capitalism has penetrated into far too many areas of life extends to South America and especially Venezuela, in whose conflict German foreign policy, caught in its profit logic, cannot act as a mediator.

-The German position on the Venezuela question does not seem to adhere to the goals of “strategic autonomy” and its own “geopolitical identity” advocated by Chancellor Angela Merkel and Heiko Maas, since it follows the American creations and a Trump puppet and a representative of violent opposition policies such as Juan Guaidé unreservedly supported.
+The German position on the Venezuela question does not seem to adhere to the goals of “strategic autonomy” and its own “geopolitical identity” advocated by Chancellor Angela Merkel and Heiko Maas, since it follows the American creations and a Trump puppet and a representative of violent opposition policies such as Juan Guaidé unreservedly supported. draft: false

 The US sanctions policy, as a very consequential cause of the suffering of the Venezuelan people, is not criticized and reinforced by its own sanctions.
 The legend of “humanitarian aid” is actively fuelled by the government and with its own comments and pictures by German media.
 If there is a military intervention or civil war through the entrance gate of “humanitarian aid” from the UNITED States to Venezuela, the German government is complicit.